I’d like to introduce you to Melt: the Art of Macaroni and Cheese, the best macaroni and cheese cookbook on the market.

 Today is the day!
-Garrett and I are incredibly excited to announce the official release of our cookbook, Melt: the Art of Macaroni and Cheese.
+Garrett and I are incredibly excited to announce the official release of our cookbook, Melt: the Art of Macaroni and Cheese (this is an affiliate link!).
 After two years of cooking, testing, writing, editing, pacing, and hand wringing, the day is finally here.
 We can hardly believe it.
 It’s finally out.
+You can find some of the gorgeous macaroni and cheese photos here.

 Melt isn’t your average, down-home mac and cheese book.
 Instead we’ve explored the concept of cooking with small-production, artisan cheeses, using pasta as a canvas for the inspired flavor combinations we’ve developed.
 Our dishes span the culinary spectrum, ranging from fresh, cheesy salads and creamy stovetop macs to hearty casseroles to even a few decadent desserts.
 If you’d like to take a quick peek, you can find our cookbook trailer below for a more visual idea of what we’re doing.